-Beyond the file extension, a movie's codec (coder/decoder) is very important.
+A movie's codec (coder/decoder) is very important.
 Mbox will try to play any QuickTime movie with the right file extension, no matter what its codec is.
-However only movies using the Apple ProRes, Photo-JPEG, H.264, Hap, or DV codecs will actually play.
-And within that list of codecs, only the ProRes and Photo-JPEG codecs are considered as "preferred codecs."
-Movies using one of the two preferred codecs use the enhanced Mbox playback engine and can take advantage of all of the Mbox functionality.
-Other movies using non-preferred codecs are handed off to a playback engine (based on AVFoundation) that has slightly less functionality than the Mbox engine.
+However, only movies using the Apple ProRes, Photo-JPEG, H.264, Hap, or DV codecs will actually play.
+And within that list of codecs, only the ProRes, Hap, and Photo-JPEG codecs are considered to be "preferred codecs."
+Movies using one of these preferred codecs are played using Mbox's enhanced playback engine and can take advantage of all Mbox functionality.
+Movies using non-preferred codecs are handed off to a playback engine (based on AVFoundation) that has slightly less functionality than the enhanced engine.